hiimnit/s-al-again/README.md

 ### Sample code

 The entry point is a parameterless `trigger` called `OnRun`.
-You can define additional procedures (for now without reference parameters or return values).
+You can define additional procedures (for now without reference parameters).
 Global variables are not supported (yet?).

 ```sal